abordel/summa-prima-pars/docs/index.md

 # The Summa Theologiae Prima Pars
-*St. Thomas Aquinas in the year of our Lord 1485*
+*St. Thomas Aquinas in the 13th century AD*

 ```{toctree}
 ---